Grow to Survive: Livestock and Agronomy Project

 We will purchase and distribute livestock to rural families who are chosen on the basis of their economic status, their commitment to the OIH entrepreneurship program, and their willingness to contribute to the economical growth of their community.
 The program will also provide training assistance in raising these animals.

-Sharon’s Farm program is to tackle the poverty prevalent in rural communities in Haiti by equipping families to be more independent and self-sufficient, and most of all providing them a crucial sense of dignity for a better Haiti.
+Sharon’s Farm program was established to tackle the poverty prevalent in rural communities in Haiti by equipping families to be more independent and self-sufficient, and most of all providing them a crucial sense of dignity for a better Haiti.

 In addition to providing livestock, the program will also provide vegetable and fruit seeds to families.
 This will allow them to grow their own food that will meet their nutritional requirements in their diet, and provide food on the table long-term.